Pisiform bone

-The pisiform bone (/ˈpaɪsᵻfɔːrm/ or /ˈpɪzᵻfɔːrm/), also spelled pisiforme (from the Latin pisifomis, pea-shaped), is a small knobbly, sesamoid bone that is found in the wrist.
+The pisiform bone (/ˈpaɪsᵻfɔːrm/ or /ˈpɪzᵻfɔːrm/), also spelled pisiforme (from the Latin pisiformis, pea-shaped), is a small knobbly, sesamoid bone that is found in the wrist.
 It forms the ulnar border of the carpal tunnel.

 Structure

 The pisiform is a sesamoid bone, with no covering membrane of periosteum.
 It is the last carpal bone to ossify.
 The pisiform bone is a small bone found in the proximal row of the wrist (carpus).
 It is situated where the ulna joins the wrist, within the tendon of the flexor carpi ulnaris muscle.

 It only has one side that acts as a joint, articulating with the triquetral bone.
 It is on a plane anterior to the other carpal bones and is spheroidal in form.

 The pisiform bone has four surfaces: